malikdreamy/Algo-Pro/README.md

 MIT

 ## Technologies
-This app was built using React, OPENAI, and TailWind for styling.
+This app was built using React, GraphQL, MongoDB, Express, OPENAI, and TailWind for styling.

 LOGIN PAGE: